wordofwarning/wordofwarning.org/coronavirus/index.md

 #### Information for artists + our community
 [hÅb](/hab) remains "open for business" and we will continue to advise + support artists + freelancers in our sector where we can…
 • Arts Council England's <a href="http://artscouncil.org.uk/covid-19" target="_blank">Covid-19 support page</a> — the latest advice, guidance + emergency funding measures they've put in place.
+• Arts Fundraising & Philanthropy announce a <a href="http://artsfundraising.org.uk/networks-funding" target="_blank">programme of funding for virtual networks</a> to support the sector + bring arts fundraisers together.
 • Arts Marketing Association (AMA)'s <a href="http://www.a-m-a.co.uk/coronavirus-covid-19-resources" target="_blank">resources page</a> — to support arts, culture + heritage professionals, organisations + freelancers.
-• Join AMA's <a href="http://facebook.com/groups/AMACommunitySupport" target="_blank">Coronavirus Support Facebook Group</a> — for all arts, culture + heritage professionals who work to engage audiences.
+• AMA also have a <a href="http://facebook.com/groups/AMACommunitySupport" target="_blank">Coronavirus Support Facebook Group</a> — for all arts, culture + heritage professionals who work to engage audiences.
 • Arts Professional have a <a href="http://www.artsprofessional.co.uk/magazine/covidculture" target="_blank">CovidCulture microsite</a>  — news + info plus resources, ideas + virtual events that could help you through the days ahead.
 • Arts Professional's <a href="http://www.artsprofessional.co.uk/news/covid-19-connecting-online-during-social-distancing" target="_blank">guide to running online-only events</a>.
 • Disability arts online have <a href="http://disabilityarts.online/magazine/news/disability-arts-online-announces-new-commissions-for-disabled-artists" target="_blank">some commissions available </a>.
 • Exeunt Magazine's <a href="http://exeuntmagazine.com/features/covid-19-resources-uk-theatre-freelancers" target="_blank">Covid-19 Resources for UK Theatre page</a> — an evolving collection of advice, resources + opportunities for our community.
 • Greater Manchester Combined Authority's Culture, Creative + Night Time Economy team are announcing how they can help orgs, artists + freelancers that *aren't* in their portfolio on twitter at <a href="http://twitter.com/GM_Culture" target="_blank">@GM_Culture</a>.
-So far: GMCA's <a href="http://twitter.com/GM_Culture/status/1242747895876661248" target="_blank">COVID-19 Creative Commissions</a> applications are now available, deadline Wed 1 Apr, 5pm.
+• GMCA's <a href="http://twitter.com/GM_Culture/status/1242747895876661248" target="_blank">COVID-19 Creative Commissions</a> applications are now available — deadline Wed 1 Apr, 5pm.
 Email cultureteam@greatermanchester-ca.gov.uk to request more info + an application form.
 • IPSE (Association of Independent Professionals + the Self Employed)'s <a href="http://www.ipse.co.uk/ipse-news/news-listing/coronavirus-ipse-activity-and-advice-freelancers.html" target="_blank">Coronavirus page</a> — what they're doing + advice for freelancers + the self-employed.
 • Live Art Development Agency (LADA)'s <a href="http://www.thisisliveart.co.uk/resources/covid-19-support-resources" target="_blank">Covid-19 support + resources page</a> — aims to gather information to support affected artists + arts workers.
 • <a href="http://livestreamarchive.co.uk" target="_blank">Live Stream Archive</a> — a temporary archive to share recorded performances, live streams + digital performance, setup by Jason Crouch + Joe Boylan.